4techguns/CoreTemp/README.md

 CoreTemp provides a tray icon, a neat graph that shows the temperature over time, and warning/critical notifications

 ### Q: What CPUs are supported?
-Most AMD and Intel processors *should* be supported.
+Most x86-based processors (possibly ARM processors, untested) *should* be supported.
 This program was only tested on a small range of AMD and Intel processors, so compatibility isn't always guaranteed

 ### Q: Can I disable the high temperature notifications/tray icon?
 Yes.
 These have been disabled by default and can now be toggled as of 2.0